mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 110 - Switches With Defaults/readme.md

     doSomethingElse();
     break;
   default:
-    // if value does not presently match the above values
+    // if the value does not presently match the above values
     // or future values
     // the following will be executed
     doSomethingSpecial();